IulianJigau/Internship-Assignment-Anagram-Finder/README.md

    (important: the JAR must be in the same location as words.txt)

 3. Execute the JAR file directly:
-   Ensure that a valid Java Runtime Environment (JRE) is installed on your system and souble-click the Anagram-Finder.jar file.
+   Ensure that a valid Java Runtime Environment (JRE) is installed on your system and double-click the Anagram-Finder.jar file.

 4. Alternatively, execute the JAR file via terminal: